doc4d/docs/docs/Admin/dataExplorer.md

 - Chrome
 - Safari
 - Edge
+- FireFox

-The minimum resolution to use the Data Explorer is 1280x720 dpi.
-Recommended resolution is 1920x1080 dpi.
+The minimum resolution to use the Data Explorer is 1280x720.
+Recommended resolution is 1920x1080.

 ### Basics